-The Company issued 20,000 shares of common stock as settlement of a lawsuit, as disclosed in Note 13, valued at 2,000.
+The Company issued 20,000 shares of common stock as settlement of a lawsuit, as disclosed in Note 14, valued at 2,000.

-The Company issued 5,000 shares of common stock to consultants for professional services rendered, valued at 1,300.
+The Company issued 5,000 shares of common stock to consultants for professional services rendered, valued at \$1,300.

-NOTE 13 - LEGAL MATTERS
+NOTE 14 - LEGAL MATTERS

-The Company has been sued by six unaffiliated plaintiffs alleging that the Company's Acutrim(R) products contain PPA and that those products have caused damage to the plaintiffs.
-The Company's position on these matters is that none of the Company's Acutrim(R) products has ever contained, or currently contains, PPA.
-To date, twelve out of the twenty of these cases has been dismissed after delivery to plaintiff's counsel of information substantiating the fact that the Company's products do not presently contain, and have not contained, PPA.
-While, the Company does not believe that it has material liability based upon the substantive allegations set forth in these cases, the legal costs that the Company has incurred, and may incur in the future, in obtaining dismissals from these cases could have a material adverse effect on the Company.
+Twenty-two (22) cases have been filed alleging that the Company's Acutrim(R) products contain Phenylpropanolamine ("PPA") and that those products have caused damage to the plaintiffs.
+Many of these cases have been consolidated in class action suits pending in the U.S. District Court for the Western District of Washington in Seattle, the Philadelphia County Court of Common Pleas or the Louisiana State Court.
+None of the Company's Acutrim(R) products has ever contained, or currently contains, PPA.
+Based on that defense, to date, ten cases have been voluntarily dismissed after delivery to plaintiff's counsel of information substantiating the fact that HNS's products do not presently contain, and have not contained, PPA.

-In 2000, the Company sued a former officer and director of the Company and KMS Thin-Tab 100, Inc., a corporation controlled by the former director, for trademark infringement, unfair competition and cyber piracy.
-The former director and KMS Thin-Tab 100, Inc. counterclaimed alleging a breach of distribution agreement with the Company.
-On September 19, 2002, the Company announced the settlement of all litigation between the Company, the former director and KMS Thin-Tab 100, Inc.
+In 2000, the Company sued J.C.
+Herbert Bryant, III, a former officer and director of the Company and KMS-Thin Tab 100, Inc., a corporation controlled by the former director, for trademark infringement, unfair competition and cyber piracy.
+Bryant and KMS-Thin-Tab 100, Inc. counterclaimed alleging a breach of distribution agreement with the Company.
+On September 19, 2002, the Company announced the settlement of all litigation between the Company, the former director and KMS-Thin-Tab 100, Inc.